-With that, here are some treasured secrets residents in the North use when the weather takes a turn for the worst!
+Here are some valued secrets residents in cold climates use when the weather takes a turn for the worst!

-The delicate, rubber lining can easily rip if pulled away from the glass, and that’s definitely no way to start your morning.
+Their delicate rubber lining can easily rip if pulled away from the glass…and that’s definitely no way to start your morning.

-An easy, two-step process will eliminate the potential headache too many car owners face every winter, and that means leaving the wiper blades up at night, as well as covering them up with an old pair of socks.
-This quick trick ensures adequate insulation, and will prevent snow and ice accumulation.
+There are two easy ways to eliminate one of the potential headaches too many car owners face every winter.
+One solution is to leave the wiper blades up at night.
+Another option is to simply cover them up with an old pair of socks (yes, really).
+This quick trick ensures adequate insulation and will prevent them getting covered in snow and ice.

-As a result of the temperature shift, your car’s tires have likely deflated a bit since fall.
-You should check your tire pressure regularly, this is particularly true for the winter months.
+As a result of shifts in temperatures, your car’s tires have likely deflated a bit since fall.
+You should check your tire pressure regularly, especially during the winter months.
 Ensure your tires are inflated to the vehicle maker’s recommended PSI level.